Bulletin de l'Institut Français d'Archéologie Orientale

-The Bulletin de l'Institut Français d'Archéologie Orientale or BIFAO is a scientific journal containing scholarly articles pertaining to the study of Egyptology.
-Articles cover a range of disciplines, including history, art history, archaeology, philology and religion, from the Prehistoric period to the end of the Byzantine Period in Egypt.
+The Bulletin de l'Institut Français d'Archéologie Orientale is an academic journal covering the study of Egyptology.
+Articles cover a range of disciplines, including history, art history, archaeology, philology and religion, from the prehistoric period to the end of the Byzantine period in Egypt.
 Although primarily a French publication, articles written in English and German are also accepted.

-It has been published annually in Cairo since 1901 by the Institut Français d'Archéologie Orientale.
-This makes it one of the oldest Egyptological journals.
+The journal has been published annually by the Institut Français d'Archéologie Orientale since 1901.

-The institute's official website provides an online index of articles from the Bulletin and open access to every article from Vol. 1 (1901) to present.
-In recent years, the Bulletin has displayed a different picture on the cover of each issue.
+The institute's official website provides an online index of articles and open access to every article from Vol. 1 (1901) to present.